ArenKDesai/Aren-s-Notes/botany 2.md

 Another phyla is **Mucoromycota**.
 This is terrestrial, mostly saprobic fungi.
 They're made of hyphae without cross-walls, and produce asexual spores in sporangia.
 They also produce sexual spores called zygospores.
 Another phyla is **Glomeromycota**.
 These are terrestrial, mutualistic fungi that are **obligate symbionts** that live with cyanobacteria or plants.
 When in plants, they are **Arbuscular Mycorrhizal Fungi (AM Fungi)**.
 Their hyphae lack cross-walls and produce large, multi-nucleate spores.

-Ascomycota have an interesting life cycle starting with plasmogamy ()
+Ascomycota have an interesting life cycle starting with plasmogamy (two cells merge membrane)